HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week1/session-plan.md

 ### Array functions

 - Array functions - code with traditional function expression, no arrow keys yet!
-  - Try write your own `forEach`, `map` and `filter` with the students.
+  - Try write your own `forEach`, `map` and `filter` with the trainees.
 Shows very precisely how it works!
   - ForEach - Executes function for each item in the array, NO RETURN!
     - [Code inspiration](#foreach)
     - [Foreach homemade](#foreach-homemade)